Apollo 4 Hatch

 The unified Block II hatch was the result of this redesign.
 It was a single-piece hatch which opened outward on hinges.
 Because of the hatch's thickness and in order to support the hinge, there was a gap between the hatch periphery and the hatch frame in the command module's heat shield.
 A rubber thermal seal was used to prevent thermal flow in this gap.

 The new hatch wasn't yet ready for flight when Apollo 4 flew, so it flew with a nearly-standard Block I hatch.
-It was, however, modified so that a test panel with a simulated Block II thermal gap and seal was mounted in place of the glass window on the outer, ablative hatch.
-An objective of the mission was to thermally qualify the new unified hatch that would fly on Block II spacecraft (as it turned out, the new hatch would first be flown on Apollo 6 on an initial, unmanned test).
+The hatch was, however, modified so that a test panel with a simulated Block II thermal gap and seal was mounted in place of the glass window on the outer, ablative hatch.
+One objective of the mission was to thermally qualify the new unified hatch that would fly on Block II spacecraft (as it turned out, the new hatch would first be flown on Apollo 6 on an initial, unmanned test).

 Here we see the hatch test panel as divers secure the spacecraft during recovery efforts: